WangYihang/gojob/README.md

 ### http-crawler

 Let's say you have a bunch of URLs that you want to crawl and save the HTTP response to a file.
-You can use GoJob to do that.
+You can use gojob to do that.
 Check [it](./example/complex-http-crawler/) out for details.

 ```